Galileo88/Galileos-Planet-Pack/README.md

 ## KSC ++

 1. For an extension to the Kerbal Space Center (fuel tanks, roads, cars, trees, the whole shebang), the third-party mod [Kerbal Konstructs](https://github.com/GER-Space/Kerbal-Konstructs/releases) must be downloaded and installed.
-Use the latest version developed for 1.4.x.

-2. If KSC++ in used combination with a one of the scaled versions of GPP, [KKtoSD](https://github.com/Sigma88/KKtoSD/releases) must be downloaded and installed.

 ## Clouds, Aurorae and Shadows